meteor/guide/content/methods.md

 3. Saving intermediate inputs... you could have a per-user collection and have each form have a unique ID; then you have a `submit` button that actually runs the method validation?
 4. Does this help for uploading files at all?
 5. What if you want to do different validation on the client and server?
 I guess the validation data is only stuff that is shared between client and server...

+The ideal solution for forms would probably have a couple components:

+1. A form generator
+2. A form reader - parse the form and get an object that can be validated, reactively when user input happens; so that we can display realtime errors or save the user's progress
+3. The validating method infrastructure above